jensonp/project-steam-engine/backend-deep-dive-fixed.md

 }
 ```

-**Mechanical execution when `new SteamApiError('msg', 403)` is called**:
+**Mechanical execution when `new Steam​Api​Error('msg', 403)` is called**:

-1. JavaScript allocates a new object with prototype `SteamApiError.prototype`.
+1. JavaScript allocates a new object with prototype `Steam​Api​Error.​prototype`.
-2. `super(message)` calls `Error(message)`, which sets `this.message = message` and captures the call stack into `this.stack` (V8's `Error.captureStackTrace`).
+2. `super(message)` calls `Error(message)`, which sets `this.​message = message` and captures the call stack into `this.​stack` (V8's `Error.​capture​Stack​Trace`).
-3. TypeScript's `public statusCode?: number` parameter property is syntactic sugar — it declares `this.statusCode` as a public property and assigns the constructor argument to it.
-At runtime, this compiles to `this.statusCode = statusCode`.
+3. TypeScript's `public status​Code?: number` parameter property is syntactic sugar — it declares `this.​status​Code` as a public property and assigns the constructor argument to it.
+At runtime, this compiles to `this.​status​Code = status​Code`.
-4. `this.name = 'SteamApiError'` overrides the inherited `Error.prototype.name` ('Error').
-Without this, stack traces would show `Error: msg` instead of `SteamApiError: msg`.
+4. `this.​name = 'Steam​Api​Error'` overrides the inherited `Error.​prototype.​name` ('Error').
+Without this, stack traces would show `Error: msg` instead of `Steam​Api​Error: msg`.

-The `statusCode` field allows route handlers to set the HTTP response status code to match the error type:
+The `status​Code` field allows route handlers to set the HTTP response status code to match the error type:

 - `403` -> private profile
 - `404` -> player not found